Sculpins: Family Cottidae

 Species: Leptocottus armatus (Girard, 1854); from the Greek words leptos (slender) and cottus (a sculpin); and the Latin word armatus (armed, referring to the strong antler-like preopercular spine).

 Alternate Names: Commonly called bullhead; also smooth cabezon, buffalo sculpin, and smooth sculpin.
 Called charrasco de astas in Mexico.

 Identification: Noted primarily by the strong spine that precedes the gill cover on each side, and a spot at the rear of the first dorsal fin.
 Their coloring is tan, brown, or grayish above and white or yellow below.

-Size: Up to 18 inches; most caught off piers are 6-8 inches long (although I did catch a staghorn sculpin nearly 16 inches long while fishing from a pier at Port Angeles in Puget Sound, Washington).
+Size: Up to 18.9 inches; most caught from piers are 6-8 inches long (although I did catch a staghorn sculpin nearly 16 inches long while fishing from a pier at Port Angeles in the Strait of Juan de Fuca in Washington).